rpgreview/papersandpaychecks/pnp.md

 **Hobby Equipment**

 For whatever Hobby skill a character has taken there is a set of tools, equipment, or even animals appropriate to the hobby which provide a skill bonus.
 Expressed as a generic value, a $1000 item of hobby equipment provides a +1 bonus to a hobby skill check, a $2000 item of hobby equipment provides a +2 bonus, and a $4000 item of hobby equipment provides a +3 bonus.
-Hobby equipment weighs 5kgs.
+Hobby equipment has an ENC of 2.

+**Armour**

+For the fashion conscious there is no going past the traditional leather jacket, with comes with a varying cost, Encumbrance, defense value, and Carousing value which has fascinatingly inverted values.
+A *stylish* jacket will have a cost of $400, a +1 bonus to Carousing, a ENC value of 1.
+A *protective* jacket will cost $200, has an ENC value of 2, and will reduce damage by 2 points.
+A jacket that is *stylish* and *protetcive* costs $600, provides a +1 to Carousing, reduces damage by 2 points, and has an ENC value of 2.
+A faux leather jacket costs $100, and has an ENC value of 1.
+If a perception check by other characters (target number 11) is *failed* it will provide a +1 Carousing bonus.
+If they succeed, it will have a -1 penalty - these values are reversed when the other members of the social circle are animal liberationists of various stripes.

+Occassionally a PC Worker may find themselves in need of specialist clothing for full-body protection such as a Fire Proximity Suit or Hazmat Suit, although it would be a particularly cruel Boss that makes such items required for a scenario (i.e., ensure that this happens at least a few times).
+There are several types of Hazmat suit of which the FPS is the most common.
+All have an ENC value of 3, which provides full body protection.
+A FPS will protect from 5-15 points of fire hand heat damage with a price of $500 to $1500, proportional on the degree of proetction.
+Hazmat suits protect against chemical, nuclear, or biological agents and will include respirators.
+Typical cost is $300 for simple coveralls against most chemical protection (no damage reduction, only 2 ENC) up to $2000 for a fully enclosed NBC suit with internal oxygen supply which provides 3 points of physical armour protection and 5 points of fire damage reduction.

+Finally there is various forms of armour designed against bullets.
+It is rare, but not unknown, for characters in *Papers & Paychecks* to require these.
+These come in values of 1, 2, or 3 ENC and each level protects for 1, 3, or 5 points or armour respectively, plus converts 4, 8, or 16 points of penetrating bullet damage to flat crushing damage.
+A bullet will still hurt (a lot) but the character will *probably* not be dead.
+Armour cost is $200, $400, or $800.

 **Computer Equipment**

 **Communications Equipment**

 ## 2.7 Special Equipment

 **Charles Atlas Manual of Bodily Strength**

 "The Insult that Made a Man out of Mac"!
 A manual that will train, from one strategic turn a day, into a Strength bonus.
 Every 10 days that a character makes use of the manual they will gain +1 STR, up to a maximum of +4.
 If a character misses a strategic turn they lose two day's value and will lose musculture if they do not.
-The Manual of Bodily Strength weighs 2.0 kilograms and costs $2000.
+The Manual of Bodily Strength has an ENC of 1 and costs $2000.

 **Knuth's The Art of Computing Programming**

-> *On two occasions, I have been asked [by members of Parliament], "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right
-> answers come out?"...I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.*
+> *On two occasions, I have been asked [by members of Parliament], "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"...I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.*
 > Charles Babbage, *Passages from the life of a philosopher*, 1864

 These four famous volumes contain many aspects of programming algorithms and analysis of their levels of efficiency.
 Each volumee will take five strategic turns to read, and a successful INT test with a target number of 15.
 If the check is failed, the character may check again at 13, 11, and to a minimum of 9.
 On the completion of all four volumes, the character gains an additional level in Technician or Scientist, as desired.
 When the books are present, a character engaging in any strategic Craft (Computing) or Knowledge (Science - Computing) test the character receives a +2 bonus.
-Each volume weighs 1.5 kilograms and costs $1000 for the set.
+Each volume has an ENC of 1 costs $250 each.

 **Potion of Socialability**